sequence-toolbox/SeQUeNCe/parallel/README.md

 Where `source_dir` is the path to the downloaded Eigen files.
 The `make install` step may require administrator privileges.
 For future reference, these instructions may be viewed in the `INSTALL` file included with the Eigen library download.

 ## Quantum Manager Server
 Before running a parallel simulation script, a quantum manager server must be started to service requests from the simulation clients.
 SeQUeNCe includes a server program written in Python for ease of use and customization, as well as a version written in C++ for improved performance.
 Both programs communicate with the simulation clients using sockets.
-A description of how to run the server can be found on the [documentation page](https://sequence-toolbox.github.io/).
+A description of how to run the server can be found in the documentation pages.

 ### C++ Server Build
 NOTE: the C++ Quantum Manager Server requires C++17 or later to compile.